Permanent Residence UK 2026 : Requirements & How to Get It

 ILR applications are made to the Home Office using the settlement form that corresponds to the applicant’s immigration route.
 Different forms apply to work-based, family-based and long residence routes, and the eligibility criteria vary accordingly.

 As part of the ILR application, the applicant will normally need to demonstrate continuous lawful residence in the UK, compliance with visa conditions throughout the qualifying period, and satisfaction of route-specific settlement requirements.
-In most cases, applicants must also pass the Life in the UK Test and meet the English language requirement unless an exemption applies.
+In most cases, applicants pass the Life in the UK Test and meet the English language requirement unless an exemption applies.

 3. What evidence is required?